Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/authentication.md

 ## Enable Authentication

-First, we will configure the portal using [Basic Authentication:](https://getkong.org/plugins/basic-authentication).
-Update the following in your Kong Configuration, then restart Kong.
+First, we will configure the portal using [Basic Authentication](https://getkong.org/plugins/basic-authentication).
+Update the following in your Kong Configuration, then restart Kong:

 ```
 portal_auth = basic-auth